greenelab/deep-review/manuscript.md

 the total number of base-pairs in a genome (see Discussion).

-While deep learning-based models can automatically extract features for TFBS prediction at the sequence level, they often cannot predict binding patterns for cell types or conditions that have not been previously studied.
-One solution could be to introduce a multimodal model that, in addition to sequence data, incorporates cell-line specific features such as chromatin accessibility, DNA methylation, or gene expression.
-Without cell-specific features, another solution could be to use domain adaptation methods where the model trains on a source cell type and uses unsupervised feature extraction methods to predict on a target cell type.
+While deep learning-based models can automatically extract features for TFBS prediction at the sequence level, they often cannot predict binding patterns for cell types or species that have not been previously studied (i.e. that we don't have labelled data for).

+For many cell types, we often have experimental TF binding data for a certain cell type (e.g. normal), but not the one of interest (e.g. cancer).
+To handle this issue, there are two options.
+The first is to use features such as epigenetic marks which are specific to the certain cell type.
+If we have these features available, this is probably the best approach for accurate prediction since they will be strong signals for that particular cell type and TF.
+The second option is to use domain adaptation, which is a type of transfer learning where we learn a model which can predict from features in one domain (e.g. normal) and transfer the model to predict on features in another domain (e.g. cancer).
+This has been done in many other areas such as sentiment analysis [@4XHCB8iI=10.1.1.231.3442].
+For example, we can train on the reviews for books, and predict on the reviews for movies.
+These are similar tasks, but the context (i.e. books or movies) is different.
 TFImpute [@Qbtqlmhf] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs.
 This is a step in the right direction, but a more general domain transfer model across cell types would be more useful.
+The main issue with predicting cross cell types using domain adaptation on sequence data is that the sequences in both cell types are likely identical.
+As a result, it would be necessary to also incorporate cell type specific data.

+Similar to cross cell type prediction, we also have TF binding data for a certain species (e.g. mouse), but not one of interest one (e.g. human).
+When predicting cross species, domain adaptation may be used to reduce overfitting to differences in distribution of genomic sequence features between the species.
+However, since only a small fraction of the genome differs between human and mouse, it is not clear how well domain adaptation would work in this case.

 Deep learning can also illustrate TF binding preferences.
 Lanchantin et al.
 [@Dwi2eAvT] and Shrikumar et al. [@zhmq9ktJ]